whacked/cow/learning braille.md

 ![](./img/2022/05/900-days-braille-tactile.svg)

-Green shows my revisit after 1 year, and red shows me revisiting the task over another year after that.
+Green shows my revisit after 1 year (T+367 days), and red shows me revisiting the task more than year after that (T+812 days).
 I clearly slowed down, but more interestingly, sped up rapidly in successive sessions, matching previous levels.
 All these sessions are short: a few minutes per day.

 So uh, remember how teachers tell students to not procrastinate?
 This is the effect of not procrastinating.